 A computer’s hard drive represents its long-term storage capacity.
 Modern computers may have an internal hard drive, which is a mechanical drive that spins.
 Some of the latest model machines have a solid state drive (SSD) instead.
 An SSD is a newer type of long-term storage device that allows for faster retrieval of data.
 Some machines have both a traditional hard drive and an SSD.

 RAM is the acronym for random access memory, which represents a computer’s short-term memory.
 When a computer is actively performing a task, the device is using RAM to do so.
 If you enjoy watching movies or videos on your computer or you tend to keep a lot of applications open at the same time, then you will want a computer that has a lot of RAM.
 The less RAM a computer has, the fewer tasks it can perform at one time and the slower each task will be.

 Computers have ports, which are slots that can be used to connect the computer to other devices.
 A computer’s high-definition media input (HDMI) port is used to connect the device to video outputs, such as an external monitor, projector or television screen.
 An HDMI cable, with ends that match the shape and size of the port, must be used to connect the computer to these devices.

 A computer’s screen is the area where information is displayed to the end user.
 It is the face of the computer’s monitor.
-The screen is built into a laptop, but is a peripheral device for desktop systems.
-If you are using a word processing program, the information you type will appear to you on the screen.
-If you are using a computer to play a game or watch a movie, it shows on the screen.
+The screen is built into a laptop but is a separate device for desktop systems.
+If you are using a word processing program, the information you type will appear on the screen.
+If you are using a computer to play a game or watch a movie, that's what shows on the screen.